The Evolution and Tension of Defensive Shifts - How Data Reshapes the Field

 The Future of Defensive Shifts

-NPB is unlikely to regulate shifts given their limited current prevalence.
+NPB is unlikely to regulate shifts given their limited prevalence as of 2024.
 However, tracking data proliferation will increase shift precision and frequency.
 Dynamic shifts adjusting positioning by count and pitch type in real time may emerge, with fielders repositioning on bench signals before each pitch.
 Defensive shifts remain the clearest example of data directly altering on-field play, continuously testing the boundary between data-driven and human baseball.